amilich/isometric-city/README.md

 ## Contributing

-Contributions, bug reports, feature requests, and pull requests are welcome.
+Contributions, bug reports, and feature requests are welcome.

 ## License